Presbyterian-Church-of-Coventry/pcc-website/content/ministries/vbs.md

 - Please wear sneakers for recreation.
 - All volunteers are trained and qualified with child safety being the utmost priority.
 - Missions Project: supporting blind and low-vision individuals in Chile (CEMIPRE).
-Feel free to send them with coins to contribute to the donation; the coins really add up over the week!
+Feel free to send your children with coins to contribute to the donation; the coins really add up over the week!
 - Parents, guardians, and siblings are invited to join us for our closing program on Friday, starting at 11:30.
 Afterwards, please join us for pizza, popsicles, and a time of fellowship (free of charge).

 _To register, please fill out [our online form here](https://form.jotform.com/241076229816055)._